Feel-ix-343/markdown-oxide/README.md

     - [X] Heading references
     - [X] Indexed block references.
 (I call indexed blocks the blocks that you directly link to.
 The link will look like [[file#^index]].
 When linking from the obsidian editor, an *index* ^index is appended to the paragraph/block you are referencing)
     - [X] Tags: This will get the locations where the tag is placed; it will give all the locations where the #tag/subtag is written.
 This is different than the functionality of the reference, which will get all tag and subtag usages: references on #tag will give #tag, #tag/subtag, #tag/sub/subtag ...
-    - [ ] Footnotes
+    - [X] Footnotes
     - [ ] Metadata tag
 - [ ] Get references
     - [X] To file
     - [X] to heading
     - [X] to indexed block
     - [X] to tag (explained above)
-    - [ ] Footnotes
+    - [X] Footnotes
     - [ ] Metadata tag
 - [.]
 Completions
     - [X] File completions (requires extra nvim cmp configuration)
     - [X] Heading Completions (requires extra nvim cmp config)
-    - [ ] Indexed block completions.
+    - [X] Indexed block completions.
 Somehow using Ripgrep to find the paragraphs/blocks in the vault, then appending an index in the file, then inserting a link (workaround supported; using "_" instead of any non_word characters)
+    - [X] Footnotes
     - [ ] Callout completions
     - [ ] Metadata completions
     - [ ] Dataview?